From CPABC’s PER Team

 - Pre-approved program route (PPR) – In this route, employers offer training positions that have been pre-approved by the profession.
 These positions are designed to meet the CPA PER within 30 months.

-- Experience verification route (EVR) – In this route, students are given the flexibility to demonstrate relevant competencies as they gain them at an employer of their choice.
-The candidate completes an initial assessment, which is reviewed by the profession.
+- Experience verification route (EVR) – In this route, candidates report experience as it is gained at an employer of their choice.
+It is a self-directed route, where candidates must determine how they will demonstrate the required relevant competencies.
+The candidate completes a pre-assessment, which is reviewed by the profession.
 This initial review helps ensure that the candidate’s employment is on the right track to meeting their experience requirements.

 Although different in format, both routes share the following requirements:

-- Students must gain relevant and progressive experience and develop as professional accountants.
+- Candidate’s gain relevant and progressive experience and develop as professional accountants.

-- Students’ practical experience must be supervised appropriately.
+- Candidates’ practical experience must be supervised appropriately.

-- Students must record detailed experience reports at regular intervals.
+- Candidate’s must record detailed experience reports at regular intervals.

-- Students must meet and discuss progress with a CPA mentor on a semi-annual basis.
+- Candidate’s must meet and discuss progress with a CPA mentor on a semi-annual basis.

 - Experience must be assessed by the CPA profession.